ocaml-multicore/multicore-bench/README.md

     (* [run_one] runs a single benchmark with the given budget and number of domains. *)
     let run_one ~budgetf ~n_domains () =
-      (* We scale number of operations using [Util.iter_factor], which depends various factors such as whether we are running on a 32- or 64-bit machine, native or bytecode, and whether we are running on multicore OCaml. *)
+      (* We scale the number of operations using [Util.iter_factor], which depends on various factors such as whether we are running on a 32- or 64-bit machine, using a native or bytecode compiler, and whether we are running on multicore OCaml.
+The idea is to make it possible to use the benchmark executable as a test that can be run even on slow CI machines. *)
       let n = 10 * Util.iter_factor in

       (* In this example, [atomic] is the data structure we are benchmarking. *)